Resources/Guides/Compliance

 6. Prevent recurrence: Set a TagDrishti alert rule for pre-consent fires.
 Threshold: alert if any tag fires pre-consent more than 10 times in one hour.
 This catches future regressions immediately.

 Consent compliance is not a one-time setup.
 Every CMP update, GTM publish, and site deployment can break consent gating.
-Continuous monitoring is the only way to stay compliant.
+Continuous monitoring is the only way to stay compliant, and the only documentation that holds up under regulatory scrutiny.

 Start Free Trial →